Industrial property: Early patents

 The earliest patents were recognitions for exclusive exploitation or exclusive practice of new processes or creations; which are considered to have been granted in Europe in the fourteenth century.
 Several possible origins are attributed to the first patents: the Republic of Florence, the Republic of Venice or, according to some authors, the Kingdom of England.
 In all cases the main motivations seem to have been the introduction of "new arts", the attraction of more skilled craftsmen and the transfer of technology in order to reduce imports and increase the exports of their territories.

 The industrial property researcher Maximilian Frumkin considers that the first invention patent was granted in Florence in 1421 to the famous architect Filippo Brunelleschi, to whom the Florentine state granted an exclusive right, with a duration of three years, to build and use an apparatus of his invention to transport heavy loads on the Arno and other rivers, excluding any other person from such uses under penalty of burning any invention other than the architect's in case of contradiction of the prohibition.
 The invention was a boat intended to transport the marble needed for the construction of the dome of the Florence Cathedral, Brunelleschi's greatest work.
-In practice, the boat was not built until 1427 and was known as "Il Badalone".
+In practice, the boat was not built until 1427 and was known as "Il Badalone."

-Later, during sixteenth century, the patent history had a new development with the recognition given by queen Elizabeth I to the inventor Jacobus Acontius, who asked for a prohibition against any use of his invention but founding his petition on his "rights and labors", doing so the a shift in the recognition of industrial property as a kind of natural right.
+Later, during sixteenth century, the patent history had a new development with the recognition given by queen Elizabeth I to the inventor Jacobus Acontius, who asked for a prohibition against any use of his invention but founding his petition on his "rights and labors," providing a shift in the recognition of industrial property as a kind of natural right.

 Modern age

 Industrial property is not rigidly defined; it is a portion of the superordinate concept of intellectual property (intangible property) that excludes copyright.
 The purpose of industrial property law is to regulate the rights to certain inventions and industrial or commercial creations.
 It is regulated on a state, community and international level.
-Industrial property legislation is part of the wider body of law known as intellectual property, which refers broadly to the creations of the human mind.
-Intellectual property rights protect the interests of innovators and creators by giving them rights over their creations, in particular a monopoly in exploitation.

 The importance of protecting industrial property was recognized in the Paris Convention for the Protection of Industrial Property in 1883 and the Berne Convention for the Protection of Literary and Artistic Works in 1886.
 Both treaties are administered by the World Intellectual Property Organization.

 The Convention Establishing the World Intellectual Property Organization (1967) does not seek to define intellectual property, but lists the following as protected by IP rights: